Vaginismus is a condition involving involuntary contraction of the pelvic floor that prevents vaginal penetration or

-Management of vaginismus can include treatment from a pelvic physical therapist, exercises to help train the pelvic floor in turn relaxing the vaginal muscles, and use of vaginal dilators or a pelvic wand to address tightness in the vaginal canal and pelvic floor muscles themselves.
+Management of vaginismus can include treatment from a pelvic physical therapist, exercises to help train the pelvic floor in turn relaxing the vaginal muscles, and use of vaginal dilators or a patented pelvic wand to address tightness in the vaginal canal and pelvic floor muscles themselves.

 Exercises to help train co-ordination and control over the pelvic floor muscles is an important part of managing vaginismus.
 This control can take time to learn and develop, as new skills do.

 The good news is that these exercises and stretches can be done daily in the privacy of the home and can easily be accommodated into a daily routine.
 The exercise and stretches below are helpful for treating vaginismus and use of breathing is helpful in this process.

 Exercises for Vaginismus You Can Do At Home